vonhathanh/ForexBot/README.md

 - Maximum drawdown <= 0.1% of current balance (done)
 - Avg win value > 0.5% current balance or 40 pip is prefered
 # TODO:
+- Use pip instead of money to represent balance, reward...
 - Research why testing result on training and testing data set is quite different (we expect it wouldn't vary too much)
 - Reorganize codes (halfly done)
 - Improve model accuracy (better reward function, more features as input to our data) (doing)